-- Hanmer Springs - adjacent to the public toilets on Chisholm Crescent.
+- Hanmer Springs - by the public toilets on Chisholm Crescent.

 - Hanmer Springs - outside the transfer station.

-- Cheviot - in the car park to the rear of Hurunui Council's Service Centre.
+- Cheviot - car park to the rear of councils Service Centre.

-- Gore Bay - adjacent to the public toilets by Old School Reserve.
+- Gore Bay - by the public toilets at Old School Reserve.

-Through these glass bottles (no lids), clean food and drink cans, clean newspapers, magazines, greeting cards, telephone directories, junk mail, office waste paper, cardboard, egg boxes and clean plastic bottles (no lids) can be recycled.
+Via these glass bottles (no lids), clean food and drink cans, newspapers, magazines, greeting cards, telephone directories, junk mail, office waste paper, cardboard, egg boxes and clean plastic bottles (no lids) can be recycled.

 Larger volumes and commercial loads of recycling (including glass) should not placed into the recycling bins due to limited space, but delivered to the transfer stations during opening hours.